 Feeling festive. 📷:@saskia_grue

-🎅 Which other European Christmas markets do you love?
+🎅 Which other Christmas markets in Europe do you love?
 Frankfurt?
 Salzburg?
 Krakow?
 Strasbourg?
 Comment below 👇 and share the Christmassy love!